Film: Meditation and Healing at the Hospital and at Soji Zen Center, produced by C. Pierce Salguero & Lan A. Li

 This film highlights two Dharma teachers from Philadelphia, a hospital chaplain and a Zen teacher.
 Both speakers draw attention to the health benefits of meditation; however, they introduce meditation within a wider range of Buddhist practices, including chanting the Heart Sūtra, as well as within a social and ethical context.

-One type of healing activity that is common across Philadelphia—as it is across the Buddhist world—is contemplative practice or meditation.
-Meditation is not practiced formally in all communities; indeed, the vast majority of temples (i.e., excluding the meditation centers) neither teach meditation publicly nor include it in their regularly scheduled weekly services.
-However, when questioned by our research team, community spokespersons at these institutions were nearly universal in their readiness to mention meditation as an important practice for lowering stress and creating better conditions for harmony between mind and body.
+One type of healing activity that is common across Philadelphia—as it is across the modern Buddhist world—is contemplative practice or meditation.
+Silent seated meditation practice is the main focus of almost all meditation centers, which readily connected meditation with wellness, and particularly highlighted its positive effects on mental health.
+The vast majority of temples, on the other hand, neither teach meditation publicly nor include it in their regularly scheduled weekly services.
+At the same time, when questioned by our research team, community spokespersons at these institutions were nearly universal in their readiness to mention meditation as an important practice for lowering stress and creating better conditions for harmony between mind and body.
 Interviewees at Theravāda temples placed particularly heavy emphasis on the mental health benefits of meditation.
-Meanwhile, meditation centers universally connected meditation with wellness, particularly highlighting the practice’s positive effects on mental health.

-The most prominent form of meditation mentioned by respondents—whether representatives of temples or meditation centers—was the practice of “mindfulness of breath.”
-Although called by different names, this basic Buddhist practice was widely characterized by spokespeople from virtually all ethnic and sectarian groups as being good for one’s wellbeing.
-Calming stress and settling the mind was said to lead to increased psychological and physical healing, to mitigate the suffering of illness, and to transform one’s daily habits in health-promoting ways.
+The most prominent form of meditation mentioned by respondents—whether representatives of temples or meditation centers—was “mindfulness of the breath.”
+Although called by different names depending on the tradition or language spoken, this basic Buddhist practice was widely characterized by spokespeople from virtually all ethnic and sectarian groups as being good for one’s wellbeing.
+Calming stress and settling the mind through meditation was said to lead to increased psychological and physical healing, to mitigate the suffering of illness, and to transform one’s daily habits in health-promoting ways.

-Aside from mindfulness meditation, respondents at some institutions specifically related other contemplative techniques to physical healing.
+Aside from mindfulness, some respondents specifically related other contemplative techniques to physical healing.
 These included a meditation taught at the Thai temple, Wat Mongkoltepmunee, in which the meditator visualizes a healing crystal ball within different parts of the body.
-Several interviewees mentioned the power of the crystal to purify and heal the body from within.
-A meditation focusing on the center of qi-energy in the body (Ch. dantian 丹田; Kr. danjeon), is practiced at both the Korean Won Buddhist Temple and the Chinese Ru Lai Si.
+Several Thai interviewees mentioned the power of the crystal to purify and heal the body from within.
+A meditation focusing on the center of qi-energy in the body (Ch. dantian 丹田; Kr. danjeon), was mentioned at both the Korean Won Buddhist Temple and the Chinese Ru Lai Si.
 Respondents at both temples described the regulatory effects of this meditation on the body’s organs and physiological functions.
-In addition, qigong, taijiquan, and yoga are regularly taught at several meditation centers, often during meditation classes.
-A similar practice is done at the Won Buddhist Temple under the name “moving meditation.”
+In addition, various forms of movement-based contemplative practice, such as qigong, taijiquan, and yoga are regularly taught at several meditation centers.
+The Won Buddhist Temple teaches its own brand of “moving meditation,” which is similar in many ways to qigong, and also is explained through the concept of qi.

 Explore entries related to healing through meditation: